 The Tile Pro has established itself in recent years as the jewel of Tile's lineup of key finders.
 And I'm pleased to discover that the new version released this year maintains that tradition.
 This device is the one to get if you want the very best key tracker, especially with the improvements introduced in this year's model.

 You can find cheaper trackers for your valuables, including the $25 Tile Mate.
 But at $35, the Tile Pro isn't much more expensive, and its superior alarm and extensive range more than make it worth the extra $10.
-Overall, the Tile Pro tops our list of the best key finders.
+Overall, the Tile Pro is our pick for the best key finder.

 Tile Pro specs